ClearLotus-git/writeups/README.md

 Usually it involves notepad while jotting down only notes I'd understand :D There aren't many writeups on here now.. just a couple that i could find from my earlier days along with some of the recent ones.
 I'm going to try to update this more and add new ones soon.
+There are no official professional writeups on here as they are confidential.
+Here you will find tutorial writeup formats for the challenges.
 I'll be using this space to document my process, techniques, and takeaways from challenges I’ve completed on: